raphaottoni/MAN-QA/README.md

 # MAN-QA
-Pytorch implementation of the Multihop Attention Networks for Question Answering matching model proposed by Nam Khanh Tran and Claudia Niederee paper at SIGIR'18.
+Pytorch implementation of the Multihop Attention Networks for Question Answering matching model proposed by Nam Khanh Tran and Claudia Niederee's paper from SIGIR'18.

 # Credit's due